-All courses in all the programs are measured by semester credit units.
+All courses in all the programs are measured by semester credit units, except for the Vocational Nursing Program in which courses are measured in clock hours.
 Completion of the specified semester credit units for a program is required for graduation.